-Hello:) I'm a freelance writer, travel planner, and photographer originally from Northern Michigan.
-My first paid gig was through Oyster.com -- a start-up travel site, now owned by TripAdvisor, who sent me to photograph and review hotels in the U.S., Caribbean, Central America, South Pacific, and South Asia.
+Hello!
+I'm a freelance writer, photographer, and travel planner originally from Northern Michigan, affectionately known as Up North.
+My first gig was a freelance position for Oyster.com who sent me to photograph and review hotels in the U.S., Caribbean, Central America, South Pacific, and South Asia.
 Since 2011, I've covered 500+ properties around the world.

-During this time, I worked for Jetsetter.com's Personal Travel Planning team to customize honeymoons and family vacations for members of the site.
-Among other projects related to travel, I've helped open a restaurant in Chicago and a hotel in Brooklyn so food, wine, and hospitality are high on the list of things that make me smile.
+During that time, I also planned personal trips as a travel expert for Jetsetter.com members.
+Among other freelance articles and projects related to travel, I've helped open a restaurant in Chicago and a hotel in Brooklyn so food, wine, and hospitality are high on the list of things that make me smile.

 How did you get involved in travel?

-"I saved up funds and took my first round-the-word trip in 2006 -- a three-month budget adventure through Australia, Asia and Europe.
-To stay in touch with friends and family, I started a blog and became hooked on travel writing and photography.
+"I started a blog during a budget around-the-world trip to Australia, Asia, and Europe in my 20s and became hooked on travel writing and photography.
 A few years later, I moved to London to attend journalism school and (no surprise) stuck to the travel industry.
-During the course, I completed internships with the London Times Travel Desk and the New York Times Frugal Traveler, which led to my first job out of college.
+I then completed internships with the London Times Travel Desk and the New York Times Frugal Traveler, which led to my first job out of college.
 From then on it's been all about travel and hospitality. "

 Please share a unique travel experience you will never forget.